Family Card

 Our Grandmothers

-The Tale of 4 Italian sisters circa 1900
+The tale of 4 Italian sisters circa 1900

 Mary traveled to join her two older sisters, Madelina and Caterina, who were already in Colorado, where their husbands worked in the coal mines for Rockefeller’s Colorado Fuel and Iron Corporation (CF&I).
-Little did Mary know that her future husband Grandfather Giovanni Battista “John” Trabucco (1886-1971) had previously sailed to America on the very same ship, the “La Savoie,” which she subsequently took.
+Little did Mary know that her future husband, Grandfather Giovanni Battista “John” Trabucco (1886-1971), had previously sailed to America on the very same ship, the “La Savoie,” which she subsequently took.
 Though they were from villages only 16 miles apart in Northern Italy, it was only after they each traveled halfway around the world that they met and married in Cañon City, Colorado, in 1911.

 NOTE: The American immigrants spelled their name Goettina, while relatives who remained in Italy spell it with an “i” as in Goiettina.